-Healthy eating is all about the pleasure of eating a wide variety of foods and giving priority to foods of high nutritional value, such as fruits and vegetables, whole grain products, low-fat dairy products, lean meats and poultry and meat substitutes like fish, legumes and tofu.
-In fact, healthy eating includes everything we eat, day in day out.
+Healthy eating is all about the pleasure of eating a wide variety of foods and giving priority to foods of high nutritional value: vegetables and fruit, whole grain products, dairy products, meats and poultry, and meat substitutes like fish, legumes and tofu.
+Healthy eating includes everything we eat every day.
 It's all a matter of how often and how much!

-Healthy eating can help reduce the risk of obesity, type II diabetes, heart disease certain types of cancer and osteoporosis while promoting a better level of overall health and well-being.
+Healthy eating can help reduce the risk of diseases like obesity, type 2 diabetes, heart disease, certain types of cancer and osteoporosis, while improving overall health and well-being.

-- Health Canada, Eating Well with Canada's Food Guide (recommended number of servings for four food groups by age and sex)
+- Healthy Canadians, Eating Well With Canada's Food Guide (recommended number of Food Guide servings per day, by age and sex)